lucianopereira86/Python-Examples/README.md

 Simple examples of Python operations.

+## References

+All these examples are based on those presented by Microsoft's [Python for Beginners](https://www.youtube.com/watch?v=jFCNu1-Xdsw&list=PLlrxD0HtieHhS8VzuMCfQD4uJ9yne1mE6) series.

 ## Instructions

 Inside the '/examples' folder there are multiple files.
 Each one contains a short example of a Python functionality.